-It is important that people learn about the true situation of animals in the wild because doing so will help dispel the idyllic view of nature, which impedes efforts to help animals living in the wild.
+It is important that people learn about the true situation of animals in the wild because this will help dispel the idyllic view of nature, which impedes efforts to help animals living in the wild.
 It is also important as a form of moral advocacy; people who learn about the situation some animals live in may become motivated to help them.
 Finally, it is also important because it can better inform our efforts to help animals living in the wild.

 One of the most important factors limiting the growth of animal populations is the lack of food and water, which can kill huge numbers of animals.
 We can imagine how much suffering this entails.
 One of the reasons why many animals have huge numbers of offspring is in order to make it possible that at least some of them can find food and survive, even if it means many others starve to death.